 Term Explanation AIM The Alternative Investment Market is the London Stock Exchange's international market for smaller growing companies.
 A wide range of businesses including early stage, venture capital backed as well as more established companies join AIM seeking access to growth capital.
 ALCO The Assets and Liabilities Committee.
-The remit of the Committee is set out on page 49.
+The remit of the Committee is set out on page 47.
 Bank of England The Bank of England promotes the good of the people of the United Kingdom by maintaining monetary and financial stability.
 It also performs a supervisory role of the banking system via the Prudential Regulation Authority.
 CET 1 capital Common Equity Tier 1 capital comprises a bank's core capital and includes common shares, stock surpluses resulting from the issue of common shares, retained earnings, common shares issued by subsidiaries and held by third parties, and accumulated other comprehensive income.
 CET 1 capital ratio The Common Equity Tier 1 capital ratio is the ratio of the bank's CET 1 capital to its Total Risk Exposure.
 This signifies a bank's financial strength.
-The CET 1 capital ratio is utilised by regulators and investors because it shows how well a bank can withstand financial stress and remain solvent.
+The CET 1 capital ratio is utilized by regulators and investors because it shows how well a bank can withstand financial stress and remain solvent.
 CRD IV Capital Requirements Directive IV is intended to implement the Basel III agreement in the EU.
 This includes enhanced requirements for the quality and quantity of capital; a basis for new liquidity and leverage requirements; new rules for counterparty risk; and new macroprudential standards including a countercyclical capital buffer and capital buffers for systemically important institutions.
 Capital Requirement Regulation The EU regulation implementing CRD IV directly across the EU.
 DBP Deferred Bonus Plan.
 DMS Debt Managers (Services) Limited, the wholly owned subsidiary of Secure Trust Bank PLC, responsible for carrying out market leading debt recovery services to the credit industry.
 ELG Everyday Loans Group, which comprised Everyday Loans Holdings Limited and subsidiary companies Everyday Lending Limited and Everyday Loans Limited.
 EU European Union.

 Financial Conduct Authority The Financial Conduct Authority is the conduct regulator for 56,000 financial services firms and financial markets in the UK.
 Its aims are to protect consumers, enhance market integrity and promote competition.
-FEEFO The Feedback Forum collects independent reviews from the customers of over 2,500 businesses.
-Funding for Lending Scheme The Funding for Lending Scheme was designed to incentivise banks and building societies to boost their lending to the UK real economy.
-It did that by providing funding to banks and building societies for an extended period, with both the price and quantity of funding provided linked to their lending performance.
-This scheme is now in run-off and is being replaced by the Term Funding Scheme.
-The Financial Ombudsman Service Set up by Parliament, the Financial Ombudsman Service is the UK's official expert in sorting out problems with financial services.
-Financial Services Compensation Scheme The Financial Services Compensation Scheme protects consumers when authorised financial services firms fail.
-General Data Protection Regulation The General Data Protection Regulation (Regulation (EU) 2016/679) is a regulation by which the European Parliament, the European Council and the European Commission intend to strengthen and unify data protection for individuals within the European Union.
-It also addresses export of personal data outside the European Union.
-High quality liquid assets High quality liquid assets are assets with a high potential to be converted easily and quickly into cash.
-It comprises cash and balances at central banks and treasury bills that are the subject of a repurchase agreement (see below).
-IAS International Accounting Standard.
-ICAAP Internal Capital Adequacy Assessment Process.
-A firm must carry out an ICAAP in accordance with the PRA's ICAAP rules.
-These include requirements on the firm to undertake a regular assessment of the amounts, types and distribution of capital that it considers adequate to cover the level and nature of the risks to which it is or might be exposed.